CE-Timmer/spicy-lyrics/README.md

 Important:

 - standalone package: yes
-- standalone replacement for original Spicy Lyrics UI: no
+- original Spicy Lyrics dependency: optional
-- intended runtime pairing: original `spicy-lyrics` + `dockbridge.js`
+- runs with `dockbridge.js` alone, or beside original `spicy-lyrics`

 ## What It Does